levimllr/tic-tac-py/README.md

 # tic-tac-py
-A tic-tac-toe game writen in Python.
+A tic-tac-toe game written in Python.